The following is a list of the most commonly asked questions about applying to the Christina Seix Academy.

 QHow can I attend an Open House?

 Open Houses at the Christina Seix Academy are held every year before the admissions process begins.
-If you are interested in registering to attend an Open House, please click here to register.
+Please check back at a later date to see the open house dates for the 2018-2019 school year.

 QWhen will a decision be made on my application?